Audition Songs for The Scottsboro Boys – By Character

-Since The Scottsboro Boys is set in the 1930s, the following songs have a 1920s/1930s feel to them.
-There are also lots of jazz and soul selections below to match the musical’s style.
+Because The Scottsboro Boys is set in the 1930s, the audition songs below have a 1920s/1930s feel to them.
+Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a ballad, something uptempo, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.